 There are a number of small parking lots on the western side of the hotel.

-After finding one that suited his "needs", he wandered over towards the hotel to troll for his next victim.
+After finding one that suited his "needs", he wandered over towards the hotel to search for his next victim.

-Notably, this area did not have any street lighting.
+This area did not have any street lighting in 1975.
 Furthermore, the freezing temperatures had driven most people indoors for the night.

 This gave Bundy the perfect opportunity to ambush Campbell.